 Dear St. Regis Yacht Club Member,

-The Annual Meeting of the St. Regis Yacht Club will be held on Saturday, July 29th at 10:00 am at Camp Wild Air.
+The Annual Meeting of the St. Regis Yacht Club will be held on Saturday, July 28th at 10:00 am at Camp Wild Air.
 We hope to see many of you there!

 RACING RULES AND LOCAL RULES:

+Annual bills were sent in May.
+Please help us keep our records updated by letting us know about changes in your family or when a junior member reaches the age of sixteen and becomes a senior member.
 We value our members, but if you no longer wish to maintain your membership, you must resign in writing by email or regular mail to the address noted on your bill.

 JUNIOR SAILING CLINIC: